swiftlang/swift-evolution/proposals/0382-expression-macros.md

 }
 ```

 Source locations are described in an abstract form that can be interpolated into source code (they are expressions) in places that expect a string literal (for the file name) or integer literal (for line and column).
-As with `createUniqueName` returning a `TokenSyntax` rather than a `String`, this abstraction allows the compiler to introduce a different kind of syntax node (that might not even be expressible in normal Swift) to represent these values.
+As with `makeUniqueName` returning a `TokenSyntax` rather than a `String`, this abstraction allows the compiler to introduce a different kind of syntax node (that might not even be expressible in normal Swift) to represent these values.

 ```swift
 /// Abstractly represents a source location in the macro.